Thank you for trying AMP!

 You got lucky!
 We have no ad to show to you!

 This facility is for adult inmates.

-The Contra Costa County - Martinez Detention is a medium-security detention center located at 1000 Ward St Martinez, CA that is operated locally by the Contra Costa Sheriff's Office and holds inmates awaiting trial or sentencing or both.
+The Contra Costa County - Martinez Detention is a medium-security detention center located at 1000 Ward St Martinez, CA which is operated locally by the Contra Costa County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
 Most of the sentenced inmates are here for less than two years.
 Contra Costa County accepts inmates from surrounding towns, municipalities, the US Marshal's Service and the Martinez Police Department who do not have their own long-term lock-up.

 The MDF administration and staff work in collaboration with many community-based organizations to provide educational and rehabilitative programs for the inmates.
 The MDF also offers a broad range of medical and psychiatric services to the inmates provided by physicians, psychiatrists, dentists, nurses, and mental health clinicians.
 The MDF staffing consists of both sworn and professional staff members (assigned to operational and support roles) who work diligently to provide a safe and clean housing environment for inmates.

 In 1984, the advisory board of the N.I.C. formally endorsed the direct supervision / non-barrier approach to correctional facility design and operation for jurisdictions contemplating construction or renovation of prisons and jails.

 Contra Costa County - Martinez Detention publishes the names of their inmates currently in their facility in California.
 Your search should start with this locator first to see if your loved one is there.

 The second box is the InmateAid Inmate Search.
 This database of inmates is user-generated content for the purpose of accessing and utilizing any or all of the InmateAid services.
 If you need our assistance creating your own inmate profile to keep in touch, email us at firstname.lastname@example.org and we will assist you in locating your inmate.